Misery (film): Plot

 Famed novelist Paul Sheldon writes Victorian romance novels featuring a character named Misery Chastain.
 Though the books are profitable, Paul despises the series and wishes to focus on writing more serious literature.
-He has just left the hotel in Silver Creek, Colorado, where he completed a manuscript he hopes will launch his post-Misery career.
-En route to New York City, he is caught in a blizzard and crashes his car over an embankment.
+He has just left the cabin in Silver Creek, Colorado, where he completed a manuscript he hopes will launch his post-Misery career.
+En route to New York City, he is caught in a blizzard and crashes his Mustang over an embankment.
 Annie Wilkes finds him and brings him to her remote home.

 Paul awakens to find himself bedridden with broken legs and a dislocated shoulder.
-Annie, a nurse who claims to be his "number one fan," says she will care for him until telephone lines are re-connected and the local roads are cleared following the storm.
-Annie's disturbing behavior gradually emerges, culminating when she reads the newest Misery novel and discovers that Misery dies at the end.
-Flying into a rage, she reveals that she never informed anyone about Paul and no one knows his whereabouts.
+Annie, a nurse who claims to be his "number one fan", says she will care for him until telephone lines are reconnected and the local roads are cleared following the storm.
+Annie's disturbing behavior gradually emerges, culminating in her reading the latest Misery novel and discovering that Misery dies at the end.
+Flying into a rage, she reveals that she never informed anyone about Paul, and no one knows his whereabouts.

 Annie forces Paul to burn the only copy of his new manuscript.
 She buys typing paper and an antique typewriter, then orders him to bring Misery back in a new book; Paul reluctantly complies.
 He later finds a bobby pin and, while Annie is away, uses it to unlock the bedroom door.
-While exploring the house in a wheelchair, Paul discovers that there is no working phone and that the outer doors cannot be opened without a key.
-He begins stockpiling his painkillers and tries drugging Annie, but she accidentally foils his plan.
+While exploring the house in a wheelchair, Paul discovers that the phone is not working and that the outer doors cannot be opened without a key.
+He begins stockpiling his painkillers and tries to drug Annie, but she accidentally foils his plan.
 He later finds a scrapbook filled with newspaper clippings revealing that Annie was tried for several infant deaths at the hospital where she worked; the case lacked evidence, and the trial collapsed.
-Annie discovers that Paul escaped the room and breaks his ankles with a mallet to hobble him.
+Annie discovers that Paul escaped the room and breaks his ankles with a sledgehammer to hobble him.